 And so, to work!
 Let us forgo the paramilitary consumer display we’ve mistaken for success, abandon suicidal wealth-to-poverty ratios beyond fifteen-to-one and five-to-one.
 Instead, we should provide everyone with a free choice between moderate serenity and the riskiest adventure that Learners could find use for.

 We Learner proto-elites are just reawakening to our responsibilities.
 Reacting to every stimulus in turn, we find ourselves in turn Wimpish, Prismatic and Chaosist; info elite and info proletarian; progressive, moderate and conservative.
 Moreover, we’re relunctant to jam our political identity into such cramped pigeonholes.
 We reject old values, but are baffled by current events.
 No valid vision of the future inspires us; our hearts embrace no sustainable conviction.
 Infant-like, our attention fixates on flashy baubles.
-No matter how hard we try, we cannot seem to focus on legitimate progress.
+No matter how hard we try, we cannot seem to concentrate on legitimate progress.

 Learners will find ready allies on both sides of every social divide.
 Relieved of their fears, many loyal associates will emerge, ready to make friends, from sandbagged gun pits of wealth, class, ethnicity, nation, religion and occupation.
 Every remaining barrier on PeaceWorld will show off some cultural and artistic uniqueness—little more.
 They’ll turn out to be similar to the German Oktoberfest or American Indian Powwows: sources of cultural pride and comfort instead of bigot hostility and suspicion.
 Most of our alleged opponents will turn out to be natural allies.
 The sullen remainder’s mightiest resistance won't even put a speed-bump in front of Learner progress.